Nameless Rumia's Wiki

 • During the 2019 Russia trip, they did record footage of Kart Fighter, a well-known unlicensed fighting game with characters from the Super Mario franchise, but were forced to blur this out.33)

-• Ōsuka wore a Vladimir Putin tourist shirt that read “the most polite president” (самый вежливый президент, samy vezhlivy prezident), coincidentally Dmitri Tarasov's controversial shirt.34)35)
+• Ōsuka wore a Putin-related tourist shirt that said “the most polite president” (самый вежливый президент, samy vezhlivy prezident), which is best known as Dmitri Tarasov's controversial shirt after his team lost the Lokomotiv–Fenerbahçe match on February 16, 2016.34)35)

 • For the COVID-19 pandemic, Episode #302 (Chack'n Pop) to Episode #332 (Axelay) did not have any new Tamagē segments as it was obviously difficult to film on location back then.